 Other potential roofing dangers include:

-- Holes in the roof: A fall through a poorly covered roof hole or unguarded skylight can be just as deadly as falling off the edge of the roof.
+- Holes in the roof: If you have a poorly covered hole or unguarded skylight on your roof, it can be just as deadly as falling off the edge of the roof.

 - Improper training: If someone on a roof has not been trained in the correct safety procedures, they are an extreme rooftop hazard and could hurt themselves or somebody else.

 - Incorrect use of fall protection gear: For example, a lanyard that’s too long or a railing poorly anchored.
 It is essential to know how to use fall protection equipment properly.

 - Poor line of sight: Shingle bundles, chimneys and ridge vents can block egress on your roof.
 Make sure to maintain a good line of sight so you’ll always know where you are in relation the edge of the roof.

 - Steep pitch: A steeper roof is more dangerous because it’s easier to fall off when you’re climbing.
 Make sure the shingle bundles and protection are all in place before stepping on your roof!

 - Lack of specialized tools: You may find it difficult to stay safe without the specialized tools that roofing professionals use.
 Roofs have been around for centuries and techniques are always changing, so do not be afraid to leave this task up to a professional who has seen them all!

 If you do your roof correctly the first time, it may save you some money and a lot of headache.
 But many DIYers who attempt to reroof often end up spending an incredible amount of extra hours learning techniques as they go.
 And even if that doesn’t happen, making one tiny mistake can render all those hours useless anyway!

 If you make a major mistake, in most cases, the only way to fix it is by hiring someone.
 If this person makes an error and fixes your problem then they will usually charge more than if you were able to do everything on your own but at least there’s some peace of mind knowing that mistakes happen sometimes because people are just human too!